jpthiele/dealii-Wiki/Getting-deal.II.md

   We provide packages to several linux distributions as shown under "Linux distributions" at https://www.dealii.org/download.html

-  For example, if you are running 18.04 you can use the deal.II package using
+  For example, if you are running Ubuntu 18.04 you can use the deal.II package using

 ```
 export REPO=ppa:ginggs/deal.ii-9.2.0-backports